-Sandro Mezzadra teaches political theory at the University of Bologna and is adjunct fellow at the Institute for Culture and Society of the University of Western Sydney.
-He is currently visiting research fellow at the Humboldt University, Berlin (BIM – Berliner Institut für Migrations- und Integrationsforschung).
+Sandro Mezzadra teaches political theory at the University of Bologna and is adjunct fellow at the Institute for Culture and Society of the Western Sydney University.
+He is currently visiting professor at the New School for Social Research, New York.
 In the last decade his work has centered on the relations between globalization, migration and capitalism as well as on postcolonial criticism.
-He is an active participant in the ‘post-workerist’ debates and one of the founders of the website www.euronomade.info.
+He participates in the ‘post-workerist’ debates and one of the founders of the website www.euronomade.info.
 Among his books: Diritto di fuga.
-Migrazioni, cittadinanza, globalizzazione (“The right to escape: Migration, citizenship, globalization”, ombre corte, 2006), La condizione postcoloniale.
-Storia e politica nel presente globale (“The postcolonial condition: History and politics in the global present”, ombre corte, 2008) and Nei cantieri marxiani.
+Migrazioni, cittadinanza, globalizzazione (“The right to escape: Migration, citizenship, globalization”, 2006), La condizione postcoloniale.
+Storia e politica nel presente globale (“The postcolonial condition: History and politics in the global present”, 2008) and Nei cantieri marxiani.
 Il soggetto e la sua produzione (“In the Marxian Workshops.
-The Subject and its Production”, Manifestolibri, 2014).
+The Subject and its Production”, 2014).
 With Brett Neilson he is the author of Border as Method, or, the Multiplication of Labor (Duke University Press, 2013).
+Sandro's and Brett's new book, The Politics of Operations.
+Excavating Contemporary Capitalism is forthcoming from Duke UP.

 Go to the Curriculum vitae